AbishaMochamad/ClockBerlinKata/README.md

 Row Hour -> On every 5 hour, it turns on.
 Represent by R Second -> Represent by Y id pair and O id odd.

-If it's not on, it represents by O/
+If it's not on, it represents by O.